 Professor Carola Vinuesa is a Professor of Immunology at the Australian National University and Head of the Pathogens and Immunity Department.
 She discusses Cellular Immunology and how blue sky research impacts human health.

-NHMRC caught up with Professor Andres Lloyd from The University of New South Wales who develops vaccines for Hepatitis C, which effects 750,000 Australians.
+NHMRC caught up with Professor Andrew Lloyd from The University of New South Wales who develops vaccines for Hepatitis C, which effects 750,000 Australians.

 Developing better understanding of effective therapeutic practices with Aboriginal clients, in Aboriginal community settings, and with Aboriginal practitioners, across the spectrum of mental health and social and emotional wellbeing outcomes is the goal of Dr Graham Gee.